At Eagle Lake in Ontario

 Here you can reserve your parking space at the airport.

-Arrival by plane, bus or train*.
-Lufthansa, Air Canada and various other airlines fly to Toronto.
+Compare and book flights here* (Advertisement).
+Lufthansa, Air Canada and several other airlines fly to Toronto.

 Accommodation

 Accommodation in Muskoka Region * You can book through our partner booking.com.
-We have stayed in Sir Sam's Inn Resort & Spa * in Haliburton.
+We stayed at Sir Sam's Inn Resort & Spa in Haliburton.